jwhitlark/lein-gnome/README.md

 # lein-gnome

-A Leiningen plugin using using ClojureScript to create native Gnome3 applications.
+A Leiningen plugin using ClojureScript to create native Gnome3 applications.

 ## Status - Currently informational only - no working code.